Daouda Karaboué

 Daouda Karaboué (born 11 December 1975 in Abidjan, Côte d'Ivoire) is a French handball player, he won the gold medal at the 2008 Summer Olympics, the 2009 World Championships and the 2012 Summer Olympics.

 He was awarded Chevalier de la Légion d'honneur in 2008 for playing handball at the Beijing Olympics and for having 14 years of sporting activity.

+He retired in May 2013.
+In 2015 he became the goalkeeping coach at French club Pays d'Aix UC.